Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Methodology

 \subsection{Perpendicularity of Latent Representations}

-To further enhance the space-shaping action of the clustering objective, we introduce a prototype perpendicularity loss.
-The idea is to improve the segmentation accuracy by better separating the tight and domain-invariant clusters on both domains.
-By doing so, we allow the classifiers to increase the margin between decision boundaries and feature clusters, and, consequently, we reduce the likelihood of those boundaries to cross target high-density regions of the feature space (\ie, regions populated by many target samples).
-We directly encourage a class-wise orthogonality property, not only increasing the distance among class clusters, but also encouraging channel-wise disjoint activations between different semantic categories.
+A prototype perpendicularity loss is further proposed to aid the latent space regularization brought by the clustering objective.
+Our goal is to induce compact and domain-aligned feature clusters, in order to boost the accuracy of network segmentation maps.
+As a direct consequence, the margin between classification boundaries and feature clusters is expanded, thus decreasing the probability that target high-density regions are traversed by such boundaries.
+We directly encourage a class-wise orthogonality property, not only increasing the distance among class clusters, but also reducing class cross-talk by discouraging shared channels activations in distinct categories.

-To account for perpendicularity in the loss, we exploit the inner product in the euclidean space and its relationship with the angle $\theta$ between two vectors $\mathbf{j}$ and $\mathbf{k}$, \ie, ${\mathbf{j}\cdot\mathbf{k} \! = \! ||\mathbf{j}||\;||\mathbf{k}|| \!\cos\theta}$.
-Minimizing their normalized product is equivalent to maximizing the angle between them, since feature vectors have non-negative values.
-To capture this, we enforce cross-perpendicularity between any couple of prototypes:

-Eq.~\eqref{eq:perp} computes the sum of the cosines over the set of all couples of non-void classes.
-Thanks to the tight geometric relation between prototype estimates and feature vectors enforced by $\mathcal{L}_C^{s,t}$, the effect induced by the orthogonality constraint on the prototypes is propagated to the vectors associated to them.
-The net result is the application of the shaping action to all feature vectors of each class, thus promoting perpendicularity between all individual components of distinct clusters.
-The loss seeks to increase the angular distance between latent representations of separate classes, which is achieved when distinct sets of active feature channels are associated to distinct semantic categories.